droooney/idb-model/README.md

 ##### Model.findByPrimary(primary[, options])

-* primary - value of the primary key field of the record to find.
+* primary (required) - value of the primary key field of the record to find.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.

 ```js
 (async () => {